John Gallagher (golfer): Amateur career

+Gallagher won three important Scottish amateur tournaments: the 2005 Craigmillar Park Open, the 2006 Tennant Cup, and the 2007 Scottish Amateur Championship.
+He also played for Scotland in its back-to-back victories in the Men's Home Internationals in 2005 and 2006.
+Ultimately Gallagher represented Scotland at three consecutive Home Internationals competitions.
+By September, 2007 his wrist pain was acute, and it limited his effectiveness in his third campaign.
+His career record at the Home Internationals was 6-7-2, scoring 7 points.
+He also represented Scotland at the Spirit International in Trinity, Texas in 2005.
+He competed in several national amateur championships and in numerous elite amateur tournaments across four continents.

 Gallagher burst into the international spotlight with his runner-up finish in the 2005 Amateur Championship at Royal Birkdale.
 After his semi-final victory over heavily favored Lloyd Saltman the relatively unknown golfer was suddenly one match away from claiming one of the top two amateur titles in the world and earning coveted invitations to the Masters Tournament and The Open Championship.
 Irishman Brian McElhinney, however, got ahead early in their final match and Gallagher could never mount a serious charge in the blustery conditions.
 Gallagher's impressive run through one of the strongest fields in amateur golf put him on the international map and he was ranked 14th in the world among amateur golfers.
 Participating in Scotland's victory at the Home Internationals over Ireland, Wales, and a very strong English contingent capped off his breakthrough 2005 season.

 Several strong finishes in 2006 including victory in the Tennant Cup saw Gallagher again briefly break into the top 50 of the worldwide amateur golf ranking.
 He began to experience pain in his wrist which affected his play somewhat as the 2007 season wore on.
 Told that he would not likely make things worse by playing in this pain, he entered the Scottish Amateur Championship and won, earning an invitation to the Scottish Open on the European Tour.
 Gallagher underwent surgery on his wrist after the 2007 season.

 The 2008 season began with residual pain in the wrist and uneven results in competition for Gallagher.
 He rounded into form in time to begin the Scottish Open with a three under par 68.
 On the second day he was again three under par through 16 holes at the demanding Loch Lomond course and appeared atop the second page of the leader board.
 His double-bogey triple-bogey finish cost him the chance to play on the weekend.
 This outstanding performance (save the last two holes), solidified his confidence in his ability to compete in the professional ranks which he joined in 2009.

-Gallagher represented Scotland at three consecutive Home Internationals competitions and was on the winning side each of his first two years.
-By September, 2007 his wrist pain was acute, and it limited his effectiveness in his third campaign.
-His career record at the Home Internationals was 6-7-2, scoring 7 points.